kairosity/mp2-tunnel-focus/README.md

 ### 2. Skip Tasks
 Another issue I found when testing the application using only a keyboard was that it was infuriating when you had a long task list and you wanted to toggle charts, to have to tab through each individual task and all its associated options.
 To circumvent this issue, I included a "Skip Tasks" link that becomes visible only when the site is navigated using a keyboard.

+### 3. Aria-Labels
+Wherever possible, I included aria-labels & titles to elements to ensure that screen readers delivered the correct information to users.

+### 4. Zoom
+I ensured that the website was usable for those hard of vision by making sure that users can view and use it comfortably at up to 200% zoom as per web standards.

 # Future Release Features

 1. Connecting to a database and creating user accounts with proper storage and retrieval of data.